-- Keep your fridge and freezer closed for as much as you can and only open it when you need to take something out of it.
-An unopened fridge can stay cold for up to around four hours.
+- Keep your fridge and freezer closed.
+Open them only to take something out.
+An unopened fridge stays cold for about four hours.

-- Eat food from refrigerator first, then use the rest in your freezer.
-An unopened freezer can keep your food cold for around 2 days.
+- Eat from the refrigerator first, then use food in your freezer.
+An unopened freezer can keep food cold for about two days.

-- Stay home as much as possible, as traffic lights will likely be non-functional and there will be more traffic (and as a result, accidents) on the roads.
+- Stay home as much as possible.
+Traffic lights will likely be nonfunctional, leading to higher traffic and more accidents.

-- Carefully turn off and unplug all electrical equipment, but leave one light on so that you will know when the power comes back on.
+- Turn off and unplug all electrical equipment carefully.
+Leave one light on so you’ll know when the power comes back on.

 - Disconnect appliances that may cause electrical surges when the power comes back on.

-If there is any doubt about whether food is safe to eat during and after a power outage, it's best to throw it out, unless you have a thermometer around to measure the temperatures.
-Meats and fish that have been exposed to temperatures higher than 40 degrees fahrenheit for 2 hours or more are likely not safe to eat.
-Keep in mind that a lot of times, foods may not have any odor or sign of rotting, but can cause illnesses and discomfort after ingestion.
+If there is doubt about whether food is safe to eat, throw it out unless you have a thermometer.
+Meats and fish exposed to temperatures higher than 40 degrees Fahrenheit for two hours or more are likely not safe.
+Keep in mind that foods may not have any odor or sign of rotting but can cause illnesses and discomfort after ingestion.

-You can never be overly prepared for a power outage.
-With that in mind, we have compiled a list of useful resources to help you better prepare:
+You can never be too prepared for a power outage.
+With that in mind, we have compiled a list of resources for further research:

-- Keep children and pets away from the kitchen, especially when cooking.
+- Keep children and pets away from the kitchen, especially when you’re cooking.

 - Make sure that all stoves and ovens are turned off before leaving the house.

-- Store items that catch on fire easily at least 3 feet away from anything that gets hot.
+- Store flammable items at least three feet away from anything that gets hot.

-- Turn off space heaters when you are going to bed or leaving the house.
+- Turn off space heaters when you go to bed or leave the house.

-- Turn off hot appliances like curling irons and hair straighteners immediately after use, and keep them away from other items.
+- Turn off hot appliances such as curling irons and hair straighteners immediately after use and keep them away from other items.

 - Replace your smoke alarms every decade.